michalszmidt/hctl/README.md

 *Domains:*

-Processing is done by firstly removing addreses characteristic for host file like 127.0.0.1 then removing all non-urls using regex.
+Processing is done by firstly removing addreses characteristic for host file like 127.0.0.1 and comments after the records.
+Next tool removes all whitespace characters and non-urls using regex.
 See regex.rs if you want to embed similar solution in your app.

 ## Wiki